 Companies partner in marketing a jointly-developed product or their complementary products.
 This resource sharing can help bring in an audience that is unique to each of the partners and increase sales for everyone involved.

-Not only do the number of channels available for marketing grow every year, as social media platforms pop up overnight and then disappear just as quickly (still miss you, Vine!), but new technologies, like narrowcasting, smartphone apps, and self-ordering kiosks, all demand their own approach.
-Unfortunately, most restaurant marketing departments haven’t seen a thorough upgrade since 2009: the equivalent of walking around with an iPhone 3G in your pocket.
+Not only do the number of marketing channels available for marketing grow every year, as social media platforms pop up overnight and then disappear just as quickly (still miss you, Vine!), but new technologies, like narrowcasting, smartphone apps, and self-ordering kiosks, all demand their own approach.
+Unfortunately, in restaurant chains most marketing departments haven’t seen a thorough upgrade since 2009: the equivalent of walking around with an iPhone 3G in your pocket.
+These are some of the restaurant marketing ideas and trends affecting the effectiveness of marketing campaigns in the last few years.

 Understanding this simple truth is key to unlocking a distinguished and differentiated appeal (that translates into outsized market share and enterprise value growth).
 Almost every restaurant chain can compete in terms of price (at least one loss-leading day of the week), and every restaurant promises good food and quality service.

-But to really harness a brand’s full potential, chains must dig deeper to understand intent, not just assumed behavior or predisposition (e.g. psychographics over demographics).
+But to really harness a brand’s full potential, chains must dig deeper to understand intent, not just assumed behavior or predisposition (e.g. psychographics over demographics is one of the trends affecting restaurants).
 Sentiment and intent are often lost in antiquated attempts at audience segmentation analysis.
 In other words, see them for how they see themselves (and communicate definitively where their values and those of your brand intersect).

-There are all kinds of rules of thumb that can be applied to successful restaurant marketing, including:
+There are all kinds of rules of thumb that can be applied to successfully market a restaurant, including:

 Based on franchisee contributions, the largest chains allocate an average 3.9% of sales to marketing.
 Quick-service restaurants are the category with the highest average spend, allocating a median of 4.6% of sales to marketing efforts.
 Casual dining is at 3.5%, and fast-casual restaurants at 3% of marketing spend.
 Though this data is specific to large chains in the U.S., we’ve seen similar numbers across numerous clients globally.